 Types of Medical Negligence We Handle

-Throughout our more than 30 years of experience, our Boston medical malpractice attorneys have handled a wide variety of negligence cases.
+Throughout our 40 years of experience, our Boston medical malpractice attorneys have handled a wide variety of negligence cases.
 Some of the most common types of medical negligence include:

 Failure to Diagnose or Misdiagnosis